MicrosoftDocs/windowsserverdocs/EssentialsDocs/migrate/Migrate-Windows-Small-Business-Server-2003-to-Windows-Server-Essentials.md

 >Applies To: Windows Server 2016 Essentials, Windows Server 2012 R2 Essentials, Windows Server 2012 Essentials

-This guide describes how to migrate an existing Windows SBS 2003 domain to  Windows Server® 2012 Essentials on new hardware, and then to migrate the settings and data.
+This guide describes how to migrate an existing Windows SBS 2003 domain to  Windows Server&reg; 2012 Essentials on new hardware, and then to migrate the settings and data.
 This guide also describes how to remove your existing server from the  Windows Server Essentials network after you finish the migration.

 > [!IMPORTANT]
 >   Windows Server Essentials requires a 64-bit environment.
 Windows Server Essentials does not support a 32-bit environment.